pages-themes/minimal/pages/guidelines/architecture.md

 <br/>

 ![](../images/guidelines/top.png)
 **Figure 5.** A variation that starts with building a top-level view first.
 This option looks intuitive for planning the content first and then adding more details but it is more demanding in terms of experience in building disease maps.
-Otherwise it is safer to start from drawing priority pathways as an AF or PD diagram.
 <br/>
 <br/>
 <br/>